eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Default value: N/A

 Variable: `ISSUER_WRPRC`
-Description: The JWT formatted registration certificate of Credential Issuer.
+Description: The Registration Certificate of the Credential Issuer serialized using JWS Compact Serialization.
 Default value: N/A

 ### Configuring trust